College Credit from Taking CLEP Exams

 Eligibility for this Free Test

-The College-Level Examination Program (CLEP) is funded by the Defense Activity for Non-Traditional Education Support (DANTES).
-This allows the test to be free for eligible personnel:
+College-Level Examination Program (CLEP) credits are accepted by 2,900 colleges and universities.
+Because the exams are funded by the United States government through the Defense Activity for Non-Traditional Education Support (DANTES), this allows the test to be free for eligible personnel:

 Colleges and Awarding Credit

-Each college has their own unique rules on how they accept CLEP testing.
+Each college has their own unique rules on how they accept CLEP testing — there are 33 different subjects for testing.
 Some have limits on the number of credits that can be awarded.
 Some accept CLEP scores for only certain subjects.

 You should always check with the school to see if they will honor your test scores.
 Call the admissions office if you cannot find their policy in their general handbook.

-If you have already taken a college course and passed, your CLEP test that relates to your college class may not be acceptable.
-You may not take the same type of CLEP exam within a six month period.
-If you happen to do so, your test results will simply be cancelled.
+If you have already taken a college course and passed, your CLEP test that relates to the college course may not be acceptable.
+You may not take the same type of CLEP exam within a six-month period.
+If you do, your test results will simply be cancelled.

 Preparing

 There are some free samples for download so you can get a closer look at the test style.
-There is an Official Study Guide that can be purchased which is highly recommended.
-If you are taking only a few select exams, then you may purchase an Official Study Guide for that one exam.
-This is possible online and the prices are around $8 apiece.
-There are 35 exams total.
+The College Board has created an Official Study Guide that can be purchased for about $25.
+If you want to pass several exams, and your school is generous in its allowance, then it is recommended.
+If you are taking only a few select exams, then you may purchase an Exam Guide for that one exam, available for download.
+If you are strong in one or more particular fields, you may not need a guide for that subject.

 Test Time